The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Marking the south side of the famous Ponte di Mezzo Bridge, Piazza XX Settembre is one of the best places to visit in Pisa.

-The small square has long been a gathering place.
-On the west side, Palazzo Gambacorti – a palace that dates to the 11th century – is used as the Town Hall.
+On the west side, Palazzo Gambacorti – dating to the 11th century – is used as the Town Hall.
 The clocktower on the east side belongs to Palazzo Pretorio, which serves as the local library.
-The 17th century Logge di Banchi, on the south side of the square, was built as a marketplace for selling wool, silk and other goods – just as it is used today.
+The 17th century Logge di Banchi, on the south side of the square, was built as a marketplace for selling wool, silk and other goods.

 Corso Italia is the pretty pedestrian shopping street that leads south from the square to the Pisa train station.